 For the most part, annual weeds develop from seeds that were either dropped to the surface of the soil or brought up to the surface by plowing, tilling, or some other disruption.
 Because weed seeds buried deeper than 2" (~5 cm) will remain dormant, weed control efforts should generally aim to disturb the soil as little as possible, to avoid exposing new seeds to conditions favorable for germination.

 The first line of defense against annual weeds is cultivation.
 The ideal time to cultivate is when weeds are in the "thread stage," when they’ve just germinated and are no thicker than a thread.
-At that point, they are easily destroyed with a series of quick passes with a wheel hoe, or by a small, lightweight tool such as a collinear hoe.
-See Dr. Gallandt's article on Weed Management for Sustainable Farms for more details.
+At that point, they are easily destroyed with a series of quick passes with a wheel hoe , or by a small, lightweight tool such as a collinear hoe .
+See our Guide to Long-handled Weeding & Cultivation Tools and Dr. Gallandt's article on Weed Management for Sustainable Farms for more details.

 As weeds get bigger (or their numbers increase), more passes are needed, and cultivation tools need to get bigger and stronger to deal with them.
 Johnny's trapezoid hoes and stirrup hoes are available in several sizes to deal with increasingly tough weed problems.
 Read the product descriptions carefully when buying tools to ensure that you have a hoe for each type of weed situation.

 A popular weed-control strategy on organic farms is "stale seedbed" planting, in which a bed is tilled and irrigated to encourage weed seeds to germinate.
 The weeds are then killed, either before the crop is planted or right before the crop emerges .
 This is best accomplished by flame-weeding the bed with a propane torch, which won't disturb the soil and bring up new weed seeds.